DTJF/libpruio/src/doc/_3_pins.md

 consumes less memory, and is more easy to maintain.

 There's another difference.
-While `config-pin` allows to set double pins `P9_41` and `P9_42` in contrary output modes, \Proj handles taht pins savely, since there are no `P9_91` and `P9_92` pins.
+While `config-pin` allows to set double pins `P9_41` and `P9_42` in contrary output modes, \Proj handles that pins in a save manner, since there are no `P9_91` and `P9_92` pins.

 Anyway, the desired mode for the pins in use has to be prepared before boot.
 All prepared modes get loaded at boot time.
-This slows down boot time and consumes a lot of kernel space memory.
+This increases down boot time and consumes a lot of kernel space memory.
 Big overlays needs splitting in multiple files.